Lamb vs. Beef — Health Impact and Nutrition Comparison

 As with most meat, the average serving size for both lamb and beef is 3oz, equal to 85g.

 Lamb and beef are both high-calorie foods.
-Nevertheless, lamb provides more energy between the two, containing 294 calories per 100g serving, while the same serving size of beef has 250 calories.
+Between the two, lamb provides more energy, containing 294 calories per 100g serving, while the same serving size of beef has 250 calories.

-While being less dense in nutrients, beef is still richer in protein.
+While less nutrient-dense, beef is richer in protein, but only by 1.41g.
 A 100g serving of beef provides 25.93g of protein.
 At the same time, the same serving size of lamb contains 24.52g of protein.

 Despite being lower in protein overall, lamb is richer in all of the essential amino acids.
 Therefore, the protein found in lamb is of higher quality.